philgyford/python-halftone/README.md

 # python-halftone

-A python module that uses [Pillow][pillow] to give images a halftone effect (see below for examples).
+A Python 3 module that uses [Pillow][pillow] to give images a halftone effect (see below for examples).

 It is adapted from [this StackOverflow answer][so] (which includes example images) by [fraxel][fr].